Sara Edwards.

 Ms. Edwards studied with the late Graham Nickson; and also, at the Art Students League under Peter Bonner, Pat Lipsky and Michael Bourbon in New York City.

 Concurrently Sara Edwards achieved a PhD at UCLA in Social Sciences & International/ Comparative Education.
-She worked thereafter as an ethnographer & qualitative researcher in Los Angeles, Hawai’i, American Samoa and NYC.
+She worked thereafter as an ethnographer in Los Angeles, Hawai’i, American Samoa and NYC.
 Her research on youths’ transcultural practices is published in some 15 articles in top social science journals.

 Sara lives and paints in New York City.